 Case in point.

-I get an email from an anonymous (they almost always are – people who have nothing better to do but spew their hate on the internet rarely have the cajones to put their name to their words) person who told me I should be locked up for breastfeeding a 6 year old, that I was a pervert and somebody call DFCS quick!
+I get an email from an anonymous person who told me I should be locked up for breastfeeding a 6 year old, that I was a pervert and somebody should call child protective services, quick!

 Now, the first thing.
 I have never breastfed a 6 year old.